On the Brauer groups of fibrations II

-By Remark \ref{compl}, we can replace the henselain local ring by the completed local ring in the proof of the above theorem.
+By Remark \ref{compl}, we can replace the Henselain local ring with its completion in the proof of Theorem \ref{almostdonethm}.
 If we exclude finitely many places, the map $\CX_{\CO_v} \lra \Spec \CO_v$ will be a smooth projective morphism.
 Using the pullback trick as in the proof of Proposition \ref{plocalsurj}, one can show that

-has a cokernel killed by some positive integer independent of $v$( cf. \cite[Prop.
-3.6]{Qin3}).
-In conjunction with Proposition \ref{lpart}, this will imply that for all but finitely many $v$, the natural map

 has a cokernel killed by some positive integer independent of $v$.
+In conjunction with Lemma \ref{lpart}, this implies that for all but finitely many $v$, the natural map

+has a cokernel killed by some positive integer independent of $v$, where $p_v$ denotes the characteristic of the residue field at $v$.
 Thus, to prove Theorem \ref{mainthm}, by Remark \ref{bigrem}, it suffices to show that the natural map

-is surjective for all but finitely many $v$, where $p_v$ is the characteristic of the residue field at $v$.
-We will prove this in the Corollary \ref{lastcor} below.
+is surjective for all but finitely many $v$.
+We will establish this in the Corollary \ref{lastcor} below.
 To prove Corollary \ref{lastcor}, we need an integral version of the local invariant cycle theorem.

-\begin{prop} Let $K/\QQ_p$ be an unramified finite extension and $\pi: \CX\lra \Spec \CO_K$ be a smooth projective morphism with generic fiber $X$.
+\begin{prop} Let $K/\QQ_p$ be an unramified finite extension, and let $\pi: \CX\lra \Spec \CO_K$ be a smooth projective morphism with generic fiber $X$.
 Assuming $p\geq 5$, then the natural map

-is surjective for any $n\geq 1$ \end{prop} \begin{proof} Let $\CX_n$ denote the $\CO_K/p^n$-scheme $\CX\otimes_{\ZZ}\ZZ/p^n$.
+is surjective for any $n\geq 1$. \end{prop} \begin{proof} Let $\CX_n$ denote the $\CO_K/p^n$-scheme $\CX\otimes_{\ZZ}\ZZ/p^n$.
 Fontaine and Messing \cite[III.
 3.1]{FM} defined a sheaf $\CS_n(r)$ on the small syntomic site $(\CX_n)_{syn}$ of $\CX_n$.
 Following definitions and notations in \cite[\S 2.1]{EN}, for $0\leq r\leq p-1$, define